 To the people who want to avoid using chemicals, a range of natural remedies can be used to dishearten maggots:

-• Vinegar and Lemon Spray: This is done by spraying vinegar and lemon juice into the bin, which helps get rid of the odor and flies.
+Vinegar and Lemon Spray: This is done by spraying vinegar and lemon juice into the bin, which helps eliminate odors and flies.

-• Salt or Baking Soda: When sprinkled on trash waste, salt or baking soda will absorb moisture and slow down the process of decomposition, which is not conducive to maggots' growth.
+Salt or Baking Soda: When sprinkled on trash, salt or baking soda will absorb moisture and slow decomposition, which is not conducive to maggots' growth.

-• Essential Oils: Some oils like eucalyptus, peppermint or tea tree oil which are considered essential oils, are natural fly repellents.
-A few drops of water into a spray bottle can be used to keep flies away.
+Essential Oils: Some oils like eucalyptus, peppermint or tea tree oil which are considered essential oils, are natural fly repellents.
+A few drops of water in a spray bottle can be used to keep flies away.

 These techniques should be applied together with the intensive cleaning and frequent garbage collection so that the best results can be achieved.